roe-dl/websocket-clock-js/README.md

 ```
 to see the available options.
 After you saved the resulting output
 to a file, you can further style the clock face.

+## Relative Time

+In ancient times people divided both the light day and the night
+into 12 hours.
+Because sunrise and sunset vary in time, those
+hours also varied in length during the year.
+In summer the day
+hours were longer than the night hours, and vice versa in winter.
+Therefore it is called relative time (in german "Temporalzeit").

+So with that clock 00:00:00 is at the time of sunrise or sunset,
+and 06:00:00 is at high noon or midnight local time.

+To show that time, timestamps of sunrise and sunset are needed.
+That data is not provided by the PTB, so you have to provide it
+separately by a JSON file available for download.
+That JSON file
+must contain an array of sunset and sunrise timestamps, starting
+with a sunset in the past.

+For example, that kind of time was used in ancient Israel.
+So
+you find such time data in the Bible.
+The time was used until the
+middle ages.
+So the Prague city hall clock shows this time.

 ## Links